-JAHVH is affiliated with the University of South Florida (USF) -College of Medicine (Health Sciences Center) in North Tampa, developing a unique and close professional relationship.
+JAHVH is affiliated with the University of South Florida (USF) – Morsani College of Medicine in North Tampa, developing a unique and close professional relationship.
 The hospital is connected both physically and functionally to the university.
-We currently provide training to over 200 USF residents and fellows, which include 2 Chief Residents in Quality Improvement and Patient Safety position.
+We currently provide training to over 200 USF residents and fellows.

-In order to facilitate in-processing at the JAHVH, we request that you complete the required paperwork, fingerprinting, and mandatory training prior to your arrival at orientation.
+In order to facilitate in-processing at the JAHVH, we request that you complete the required paperwork, fingerprinting, mandatory training, an online medical record training prior to your rotation.

-In order to facilitate timely in-processing at JAHVH for your rotation beginning July 2013—June 2014, please complete the forms below and mandatory computer training PRIOR to your arrival at New Resident Orientation.
+In order to facilitate timely in-processing at JAHVH for your rotation, please complete the forms below and mandatory computer training PRIOR to your arrival at New Resident Orientation.
 Please review, complete, and print the following forms.
 Make sure to sign and date where necessary:

 Before access to patients or patient information can be approved, a minimum background check must be initiated.
 All residents/fellows providing service, regardless of duration of residency program, must complete a Special Agreement Check (SAC), which is fingerprinting done through the Office of Personnel Management, prior to entry on duty.
 At any time if you provide service for 6 months or more, you will be required to complete a full background screening.